Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 ## Mining Pools

-Proof of Work authority sets have no finite bound.<br/>
+Proof of Work authority sets have no finite bound.<br />
 But people like to organize.

 \[Collaborating | Colluding\] authority sets creates risk.